32 Gratitude Quotes to Lift Your Spirits Any Day

 “Gratitude is a description of a successful mode of living.
 The thankful heart opens our eyes to a multitude of blessings that continually surround us.” — James E. Faust, religious leader

-Science identified the life skills for health, wealth, and success: emotional stability, determination, control, conscientiousness, and—you guessed it—optimism and gratitude.
+Science identified the five key traits associated with being successful: Emotional stability, determination, control, conscientiousness, and—you guessed it—optimism and gratitude.

 Every hour is grace